From Our Vines to Your Table.

 - A ‘grapevine’ or ‘vine’ is the name of a rooted grape plant.
 Did you know that the grapevine is one of the oldest cultivated plants in the world?

 - There are many types of vines for table grapes grown around the world, including over 60 varieties in California like Thompson Seedless, Red Globe and Autumn Royal.

 - Grapes are deciduous, woody vines.
 An established grapevine consists of a root system, trunk, and shoots or canes.

-- Grapes can be grown from two types of cuttings, green cuttings or dormant cuttings, also known as hardwood.
+- Grapes can be grown from two types of cuttings: green cuttings or dormant cuttings, also known as hardwood.
 Dormant cuttings are available in the fall and winter months when all the foliage has fallen from the vine and they have hardened – hence the name hardwood.
 These cuttings are easiest to handle, but green cuttings work for grapes that don’t root easily from dormant cuttings.

 - Grapes should always be propagated from cuttings because they do not grow from seed.
-And it is good to use cuttings that are at least 18 inches long because grape buds tend to grown far apart on the vine.
+And it is good to use cuttings that are at least 18 inches long because grape buds tend to grow far apart on the vine.